uxlfoundation/oneAPI-spec/source/elements/oneART/source/ospray-spec.rst

 Groups
 ~~~~~~

-Groups in OSPRay represent collections of GeometricModels and VolumetricModels which share a common local-space coordinate system.
+Groups in OSPRay represent collections of GeometricModels, VolumetricModels and Lights which share a common local-space coordinate system.
 To create a group call

 .. code:: cpp

    OSPGroup ospNewGroup();

-Groups take arrays of geometric models, volumetric models and clipping geometric models, but they are optional.
-In other words, there is no need to create empty arrays if there are no geometries or volumes in the group.
+Groups take arrays of geometric models, volumetric models, clipping geometric models and lights, but they are all optional.
+In other words, there is no need to create empty arrays if there are no geometries, volumes or lights in the group.

 By adding ``OSPGeometricModel``\ s to the ``clippingGeometry`` array a clipping geometry feature is enabled.
 Geometries assigned to this parameter will be used as clipping geometries.
-Any supported geometry can be used for clipping.
-The only requirement is that it has to distinctly partition space into clipping and non-clipping one.
-These include: spheres, boxes, infinite planes, closed meshes, closed subdivisions and curves.
+Any supported geometry can be used for clipping [4]_, the only requirement is that it has to distinctly partition space into clipping and non-clipping one.
+The use of clipping geometry that is not closed or infinite could result in rendering artifacts.
+User can decide which part of space is clipped by changing shading normals orientation with the ``invertNormals`` flag of the `GeometricModel <#geometricmodels>`__.
 All geometries and volumes assigned to ``geometry`` or ``volume`` will be clipped.
-Use of clipping geometry that is not closed (or infinite) will result in rendering artifacts.
-User can decide which part of space is clipped by changing shading normals orientation with the ``invertNormals`` flag of the `GeometricModel <#geometricmodels>`__.
-When more than single clipping geometry is defined all clipping areas will be “added” together – an union of these areas will be applied.
+All clipping geometries from all groups and `Instances <#instances>`__ will be combined together – a union of these areas will be applied to all other objects in the `world <#world>`__.

 .. table:: Parameters understood by groups.